 Avoiding Home Pregnancy Tests

 The time between your embryo transfer and the first blood draw (Beta test) can feel like an eternity.
-The two week wait is a time filled with equal parts excitement and anxiety.
+The wait is a time filled with equal parts excitement and anxiety.

 “Did it work?”